robotsorcerer/LyapunovLearner/README.md

    Robotics and Autonomous Systems, vol. 62, num 6, p.
 752-765.
 ```

-One may find the MATLAB version of this implementation in the [matlab](/matlab) subfolde.
+One may find the MATLAB version of this implementation in the [matlab](/matlab) subfolder.

 <!-- (https://bitbucket.org/khansari/clfdm/src/master/demo_CLFDM_Learning.m). -->